-3.3.3 Bootstrapping the Enterprise Repository from Artifacts and Artifact Stores
+3.3.3 Artifacts and Artifact Stores

 The Enterprise Repository can be bootstrapped from production-grade assets that reside in the organization's version control systems or file systems.
 Oracle Enterprise Repository uses the Harvester to access the artifacts in various artifact stores.
 The Harvester can be invoked from the command line to harvest from artifact stores.